 Q: Do you take the place of the dad?

-A: It depends on what the family who hires me would like to me to do, and this is a topic we can address in a prenatal.
+A: Not usually!
+It depends on what the family who hires me would like to me to do, and this is a topic we can address in a prenatal.
 When I have worked with couples where the dad did not want to even be present for the birth, I have been mom’s primary support.
 Another couple wanted me to sit in the room and just be there in case dad had questions, which I was happy to do.
 Most families I work with have the dad and I work as a team to best support mom.
 I find this works very well!
 He is the expert on THIS mom – he knows her far better than I ever will – and I am the expert on birth stuff.
 Together, these strengths provide great support for the laboring woman.

 Q: Do you work with backup doulas?
 Who are they?
 May we meet them?